leydaaltun/react-pizza-menu/README.md

-Hi, I'm training rendering list on React.js.
-You can see the live version here: https://react-pizza-menu-16ln.vercel.app
+You can display the project here: https://react-pizza-menu-gwtf.vercel.app